 Has the Tea Party gone one step too far with Christine O'Donnell?
 I mean, this was a safe Republican seat.

-the Senate -- the story of the Senate is already written in stone, and that is that Mitch McConnell is going to have 47, 48 Senate seats, which means he's going to have 41 votes for anything, which means nothing shall pass that he doesn't want to pass.
+WILL: Presumably, and they probably did.
+But I don't think that's going to make the difference between controlling the Senate or not.
+And the Senate -- the story of the Senate is already written in stone, and that is that Mitch McConnell is going to have 47, 48 Senate seats, which means he's going to have 41 votes for anything, which means nothing shall pass that he doesn't want to pass.

 AMANPOUR: Matthew, do you think that that's right?
 Because everybody there was saying the Republicans would have to look elsewhere to get a seat to gain control of the Senate.

 DOWD: Well, obviously, this is -- if you're wanting to win, Christine O'Donnell does not help that cause.
 Any time you run an ad that says "I am not witch," you know you've got problems in a campaign, even if it's Halloween this month.

 But I think the real thing here that she has identified is that there's a huge passion in this country right now, that's a lot of anger and a lot of frustration.
 It's not helpful that she got nominated, but she is evidence that that is not going away.
 And the only party benefiting from this in this year's election is the Republican Party, which is probably why they will take the House back, which is why they'll probably gain seven or eight seats in the Senate, even if they lose Delaware, because they have the passion and enthusiasm behind them.

 AMANPOUR: And what about -- a lot of sort of things are coming up just this week, sort of some of the unvetted -- like she.
 She was an unvetted, untested -- although she's run now three times for the Senate, things with Joe Miller, things with West (ph).
 Do you think that that is a risk for the Tea Party movement, that there are these personal issues that are coming up?